MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-hungarian.md

 ---
 title: Hungarian Localization Style Guide
-description: Are you helping with translation into Hungarian, but don't have time to study all aspects of the Hungarian Style Guide on the Microsoft Language Portal?
+description: Are you helping with translation into Hungarian, but don't have time to study all of the Hungarian Style Guide on the Microsoft Language Portal?
 Here are ten of the most important aspects to keep in mind. ms.date: 07/16/2019
 ---